laravel/docs/views.md

         'App\Http\ViewComposers\MyViewComposer'
     );

-The `composer` method accepts the `*` character as a wildcard, allowing you to attach a composer to all views:
+The `composer` method also accepts the `*` character as a wildcard, allowing you to attach a composer to all views:

     view()->composer('*', function ($view) {
         //
     });

-### View Creators
+#### View Creators

-View **creators** are very similar to view composers; however, they are fired immediately when the view is instantiated instead of waiting until the view is about to render.
+View **creators** are very similar to view composers; however, they are executed immediately after the view is instantiated instead of waiting until the view is about to render.
 To register a view creator, use the `creator` method:

     view()->creator('profile', 'App\Http\ViewCreators\ProfileCreator');